Soccer-Jimenez-Traore show seals win for Wolves over Bournemouth

 Bournemouth showed more grit than when losing to Crystal Palace in their first game back after the restart, although they created precious little at a sweltering Molineux, failing to manage an attempt on target.

-Eddie Howe's side remained third-from-bottom with 27 points, behind West Ham United on goal difference.
+Eddie Howe's side remained third-from-bottom with 27 points, behind West Ham on goal difference.
+They are yet to earn a point away from home in 2020 and are in imminent danger of missing out on a sixth successive top-flight season.

+Wolves struggled to open up Bournemouth in a first half in which neither goalkeeper was required to make a save.

+Ominously for the visitors Traore began to warm to the task though and one scintillating run from deep in his own half was crudely ended by Steve Cook who was yellow-carded.
+Traore then fired over the crossbar shortly before the break.

 (Reporting by Martyn Herman Editing by Toby Davis)